 Supervisor Miley's ordinance was initially scheduled for discussion in February 2024 but discussion was postponed.
-While thereThere was previously a is-commitment from the Board of Supervisors to resolve the ongoing tenant protection policy discussion by summer 2024, it is not clear at the time of writing what that will entailand staff anticipate it resolving before the end of 2024.
+There was previously a commitment from the Board of Supervisors to resolve the ongoing tenant protection policy discussion by summer 2024, and staff anticipate it resolving before the end of 2024.